Kinvey/flex-sdk/README.md

     }
   }

-  // set the collection
+  // set the serviceObject
-  var widgets = dataLink.collection('widgets');
+  var widgets = dataLink.serviceObject('widgets');

   // wire up the event that we want to process widgets.onGetById(getRecordById);